Sergio Aragonés: Work in Mad

 Aragonés is a very prolific artist; Al Jaffee once said, "Sergio has, quite literally, drawn more cartoons on napkins in restaurants than most cartoonists draw in their entire careers."
 In 2002, writer Mark Evanier estimated that Aragonés had written and drawn more than 12,000 gag cartoons for Mad alone.
 His new marginal gags in the April 2024 Mad marked the 509th issue that Aragonés has contributed to, the most of any writer or artist.
 He passed Al Jaffee, whose work had appeared in 508 Mad issues between 1955 and 2020.

 Comic books

 In 1967, he began writing and illustrating full stories for various DC Comics titles, mainly for the horror anthologies House of Mystery and House of Secrets.
 He wrote or plotted stories that were illustrated by other artists.
 Aragonés helped create DC's Western series Bat Lash and the humor title Plop!.
 Aragonés broke with DC when the company began insisting on work-for-hire contracts; when Aragonés balked, an editor tore up Aragonés's paycheck in front of his face.
-He'd been trying obliquely to sell a comic book premise to DC or Marvel, but neither company would allow Aragonés to retain the copyright.
+He had been trying obliquely to sell a comic book premise to DC or Marvel, but neither company would allow Aragonés to retain the copyright.
 "I didn't want anyone stealing the idea", said Aragonés, "and they weren't able to talk on a theoretical basis."